-Kolokithopita, or Greek Zucchini Pie, is a perfect comfort food for the end of the Summer.
+Kolokithopita, or Greek Zucchini Pie, is a perfect comfort food for the Summer.
 The dish is a simple combination of zucchini, onions, herbs, eggs & feta, wrapped in a flaky phyllo dough, which makes for an awesome, light vegetarian meal.

 ‘Kolokithopita’, or Greek Zucchini Pie, is like ‘Spanakopita,’ except it substitutes zucchini for spinach.
 I had actually posted a photo taken with my iPhone on Instagram right after I made it and one of the comments was: “Like a zucchini spanakopita?”
 Exactly!
 So if you are a Greek Spinach Pie lover, you’ll surely like this zucchini pie as well.